ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Adaptive Release Control Protocol

-The exponent parameters are chosen so that the algorithm reacts more strongly to late recoveries than to early ones.
+The exponent parameters are chosen so that the protocol reacts more strongly to late recoveries than to early ones.
 This effect arises primarily from the asymmetric shaping of \(Y_n\) by \(\rho_u\) and \(\rho_\ell\):

 \begin{itemize} \item \textbf{Exponent asymmetry.} Since \(0 \le \rho_u \le 1\), the function \(a \mapsto a^{\rho_u}\) is concave on \([0,U]\).
 For any late deviation \(X_n = a \in (0,U]\),

 so the change in \(D\) overshoots the observed lateness before damping by \(\lambda_u\).
 This overshoot allows the projected release timeline to move above current delay peaks.